J535D165/datahugger/docs/repositories_not_supported.md

 There are several reasons why Datahugger can't download the contents of a DOI.
 Besides internet and network errors, reasons for failure include (but not limited to):

+- Not a valid DOI or URL
-- DOI is a journal publication (not supported)
+- DOI doesn't point to a data repository
-- DOI refers to a data repository not in the list of [supported repositories](repositories.md).
+- Data repository isn't in the list of [supported repositories](repositories.md).
-- DOI is no longer available on the repository.
+- DOI is no longer available in the repository.

 ## Not supported error message